 Heat conduction is axisymmetric around the tube.

 The enthalpy solution approach is used to solve this problem.
 This approach is based on the fact that the energy conservation law, expressed in terms of energy (enthalpy) and temperature together with the equation of state contain all the physical information needed to determine the evolution of the phases [33].
 By using the enthalpy-based method, the phase change problem becomes more tractable: the governing enthalpy equation is similar to the single-phase energy equation [16].
 The unknown tube wall temperature between the HTF and the PCM is obtained from an energy balance at the wall.
-However, an interactive solution method is required.
+However, an iterative solution method is required.

-Then the energy conservation equation for the PCM can be expressed in terms of the sensible enthalpy h [16 and 33]:
+The energy conservation equation for the PCM can be expressed in terms of the sensible enthalpy h [16 and 33]:

 ∂h∂t=1r∂∂rαr∂h∂r+∂∂zα∂h∂z-ρs∆hm∂f∂t (5-1)